• Skip to primary navigation

 Aloo Masala is also often eaten as either a side dish or used as potato filling for crispy masala dosa, but there are endless ways to enjoy this simple recipe.
 Aloo Masala, the way it's made in this recipe, is best enjoyed as a breakfast or brunch food on weekends.

-It is paired with chana masala, a chickpea curry and sooji ka halwa, a delicious semolina pudding.
+It is paired with authentic chana masala, a chickpea curry and sooji ka halwa, a delicious semolina pudding.
 A delicious, fried, unleavened wheat bread called poori and a hot cup of tea complete the delicious meal.

 How to Serve Aloo Masala